Bambo-Rambo/RNG-Guides/Gen6MTSeedRNG.md

-**If you don't care about the exact date of your Pokemon, you can either try the [original method](https://pokerng.forumcommunity.net/?t=61239900#entry441604733) instead, written by Real.96, or follow the first method of the guide with some changes.**
+**If you don't care about the exact date of your Pokemon, you can either try the [original method](https://pokerng.forumcommunity.net/?t=61239900#entry441604733) instead, written by Real.96, or follow the first method of this guide with some minor changes I am gonna explain.**

 ### Tools
 * [Tiny Finder](https://github.com/Bambo-Rambo/TinyFinder/releases)